ibm-cloud-docs/codeengine/limits.md

 | Timeout                     |                       0 |                600 seconds|            300 seconds |
 {: caption="Application limits"}

 {{site.data.keyword.codeengineshort}} does not support overcommitment for application resources.
 Therefore, if you create an application by using the API or with `kubectl apply -f <yaml>`, the values for `Resource.Requests` and `Resource.Limits` for `CPU`, `Memory`, and `Ephemeral Storage` must be specified and must be the same.

+For more information about supported CPU and memory combinations, see [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).

 <br />